galtzo-floss/logos/README.md

 [![Liberapay Goal Progress][⛳liberapay-img]][⛳liberapay] [![Sponsor Me on Github][🖇sponsor-img]][🖇sponsor] [![Donate on Polar][🖇polar-img]][🖇polar] [![Donate to my FLOSS or refugee efforts at ko-fi.com][🖇kofi-img]][🖇kofi] [![Donate to my FLOSS or refugee efforts using Patreon][🖇patreon-img]][🖇patreon]

 P.S.
-Use the project => Discord for help
+If you need help️, or want to say thanks, 👇 Join the Discord.

 [![Live Chat on Discord][✉️discord-invite-img]][✉️discord-invite]